scia-garage/open-api-adm-dotnet/README.md

 ### Adding New Materials

-In ModelDirector.cs, the call `.SetupDefaultMaterials()` create some basic materials.
+In ModelDirector.cs, the call `.SetupDefaultMaterials()` creates some basic materials.
 Replace it with something like:

 ```csharp
 .AddMaterial("Steel_S275", MaterialType.Steel, "S275", 210, 80, 0.3, 7850);
 ```

-### Creating different Geometry
+### Creating Different Geometry

 To build a structural analysis model with a different geometry, modify the calls of `GeometryBuilder` in ModelDirector.cs: